Understanding Side Effects

 A risk evaluation and mitigation strategy (REMS) is a program to manage known or potential serious risks associated with a drug product and is required by the FDA to ensure that the benefits of the drug outweigh its risks.
 Because of the risk of cytokine release syndrome and neurological toxicities, the FDA has required a REMS for KYMRIAH.
 KYMRIAH is only available through select treatment centers participating in the KYMRIAH REMS program.

-Visit www.KYMRIAH-REMS.com to learn more about the program or to download a replacement card if needed.
+Visit www.KYMRIAH-REMS.com to learn more about the program.